delivey/schoolvid19/README.md

 note: if the css hasn't rendered hit `CTRL + SHIFT + R`, the website's cache will be deleted and the styling should work.
 <br></br>
 We have now published our website!
-Go to the link above and click on it, there, you can find the entire website.
+Go to the link above and click on it, and there, you can find the entire website.
 <br></br>
 <h3>Enjoy!</h3>